 The flow of the Cape Fear River gives inshore waters around it new life during the heat of the summer.
 Here’s how a retired guide catches redfish and speckled trout.

-Blistering sunlight heats shallow, inside waters and reduces areas where some gamefish species were plentiful only months earlier — with a notable exception.
+Blistering sunlight heats shallow, inside waters and reduces areas where some gamefish species were plentiful only months earlier.
+But some areas notable exceptions.

 Areas of the coast around inlets receive doses of cool seawater twice a day during tide changes.
-Nearby shallow habitats get refreshing baths of this water, activating the fishing.
+Nearby shallow habitats get refreshing baths of this water.
+And this refreshment activates the fishing.

-The bigger the inlet, the more water that flows through it, spreading rising tides onto nearby flats, marshes and creeks and moving pods of baitfish past hungry gamefish.
+The bigger the inlet, the more water that flows through it.
+This spreading rising tides onto nearby flats, marshes and creeks and moving pods of baitfish past hungry gamefish.
 When the tide turns, baitfish are pulled toward the ocean.

 The area of North Carolina where this phenomenon affects the most water is the lower end of the Cape Fear River and the inlet where it connects to the Atlantic Ocean.
 Millions of gallons of moving water enhance baitfish movements and activate gamefish’s feeding instincts.

 The Shallotte, Lockwood Folly, New and White Oak rivers empty directly into the Atlantic.
 And several other rivers empty into sounds behind barrier islands.
 But they’re all mere creeks compared to the Cape Fear’s 1 ½-mile-wide maw between Oak Island and Bald Head Island.